pedrohrigolin/Toastlet-Notify-JS/readme.md

 **Multiple notifications not all visible:**
 - This is expected behavior - Toastlet Notify displays only the most recent notification
-- New notifications replace existing ones by design
+- New notifications always replace existing ones by design (this cannot be modified)
-- For queuing or stacking multiple notifications, custom implementation would be required
+- For queuing or stacking multiple notifications, use an alternative library
 - Consider adding delay between notification calls if sequential display is needed

 ---